 In this kind of research, two novel sensors are mounted on the stem of a chosen pilot plant without any damage.
-One sensor measures the total water flow of the plant under the bark, the other the moisture status (see diagrams of different plants on the next page in figure 13).
+One sensor measures the total water flow of the plant under the bark, the other the moisture status.

 By means of a mathematical program it is then possible to correlate water consumption or photosynthesis respectively with the growth of the plant.
 Basis for this being: